ukparliament/ontologies/procedure/procedure-descriptions/draft-negative.md

 # Draft negative

-Instruments subject to the draft negative procedure do not require the approval of Parliament for it to become law.
-Either the House of Commons or the House of Lords can pass a motion within the objection period calling for the instrument to not be made, which stops it being signed into law.
+Instruments subject to the draft negative procedure are laid in draft and do not require approval in Parliament before being signed in law.

+Either House may pass a motion within the objection period preventing the instrument being made and stopping it being signed into law.

-In the draft negative procedure, the instrument cannot be made (signed into law) by the Minister until the objection period has concluded.
+The instrument cannot be made and signed into law by the Minister before the end of the objection period.